Jaapdedood/ArxRobot-Library/docs/_build/html/_sources/robopilot.rst.txt

 Click the "Add Command" button from any of the controls screens and choose the type of command you wish to send.

-See the `ArxRobot Library Reference <#>`__ `for info on how command packets are structured.
+See the `Command Packets <#>`__ for info on how command packets are structured.

-The data packet is constructed as follows for each command:
+The data packet is constructed by the app as follows for each command:

 =============  =================  ======  =================  ===========================
 Command Type   Data size (Bytes)  Format  Example             Notes